3 Bedroom Home in Dothan - $249,599

 THIS IS A PROPOSED PLAN THAT CAN BE BUILT IN CHASE RIDGE: Brick Front with Fiber Cement Board sides and back - SS appliances; granite countertops; Sprayfoam roof with Batt in walls; Master bath includes skirted fiberglass soaker tub with shower; Tanked water heater; Smart Home Package; LVP & Carpet.
-Foyer entry glides right into extensive great room.
-Kitchen has large island.
-The flow between the kitchen and great room make family living easy and comfortable.
+A relaxing covered porch flows seamlessly from the great room, allowing indoor/outdoor entertaining to be a breeze.
+The secluded master suite offers a large luxurious bathroom.

 3 Bedroom Home in Dothan - $249,599